Skip to main content

 What tests are performed before neurosurgery?

-✔️ Advanced medical imaging (MRI and CT) for precise diagnosis
+✔️ Advanced medical imaging (MRI and CT) for accurate diagnosis

 ✔️ Electromyography (EMG) to analyze nerve activity